 As it is not known what causes ovarian cancer, there is no sure way to prevent it.
 You can reduce your risk, however, if you stop smoking and eat a balanced diet and exercise daily.

 No reliable screening test exists for ovarian cancer.The mainstay of treatment for ovarian cancer includes surgery and chemotherapy.
 Surgery for ovarian cancer that appears confined to the ovaries involves comprehensive staging.
 The elements of staging for ovarian cancer include a total hysterectomy, removal of the ovaries and tubes, total omentectomy, removal of pelvic and periaortic lymph nodes, and peritoneal biopsies.
 When ovarian cancer is diagnosed with obvious spread, debulking surgery is indicated.
 The goal of debulking is to remove as much of the cancer as is feasible and safe.
 For these reasons, ovarian cancer is typically not amenable to minimally invasive surgery.

-Our Nevada Surgery and Cancer Care staff have worked with patients for years to prevent and treat multiple kinds of cancer.
-At Nevada Surgery and Cancer Care, we provide comprehensive treatment for ovarian cancer including surgery, chemotherapy, long term management plans, and research protocols.
-Our trusted surgeons have saved the lives of many people suffering from cancer and we look forward to preventing our patients from having to go through struggles with cancer in the future.
+At Nevada Surgery and Cancer Care, we provide comprehensive treatment for ovarian cancer including surgery, chemotherapy, long-term management plans, and research protocols.
 Please contact us today to schedule an appointment.